Support for workers affected by coronavirus (COVID-19)

 If you have been required to work from home during the pandemic, the Australian Taxation Office provides various methods to calculate the expenses you can claim as a deduction at tax time.
 These methods have been extended into the 2020–21 income year.

 Read more about claiming a deduction for working from home during COVID-19.

 If your financial situation has changed due to the impacts of COVID-19, it makes sense to reduce your expenses wherever possible.
 Talk to your utility provider or bank to seek help—they may grant payment extensions or allow you to pay in instalments.

-- Call your bank—If you need flexibility with finance, loans and debt, talk to your bank sooner rather than later.
+- Phone your bank—If you need flexibility with finance, loans and debt, talk to your bank sooner rather than later.